NDevTK/chromiumwiki/README.md

 2. **Potential Logic Flaws:** A list of potential logic flaws or vulnerabilities is provided, along with a brief description of each issue and its potential impact.

 3. **Further Analysis and Potential Issues:** This section provides a more detailed analysis of the identified issues, highlighting specific areas of concern within the codebase.
 Research notes, including files reviewed and key functions, are integrated here.
 This section also includes a summary of relevant CVEs and their connection to the discussed functionalities.

-4. **Areas Requiring Further Investigation:** This section contains additional points for further investigation, identified during the analysis process.
+4. **Areas Requiring Further Investigation:** This section contains additional points for further investigation, identified during the analysis.

 5. **Secure Contexts and [Component Name]:** This section explains the interaction between the component's functionalities and secure contexts, highlighting the importance of secure contexts in mitigating vulnerabilities.